cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/openstack/install_cf_openstack.html.md

 [Follow these instructions.](../common/cf-release.html)

-Confirm that you have a release "appcloud" uploaded:
+Confirm that you have a release "cf" uploaded:

 <pre class="terminate">
 $ bosh releases